pagkly/Zed/Investopedia3/The Benefits and Risks of Tracking Stocks.md

 ## Understanding Tracking Stocks

-When a parent company issues a tracking stock, all revenues and expenses of the applicable division are separated from the parent company's [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp) and bound only to the tracking stock.
+When a parent company issues a tracking stock, all revenues and expenses of the applicable division are separated from the parent company's [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp) and bound only to the tracking stock.
 The performance of the tracking stock is tied to the financial performance of the division it follows.

 If the division is doing well, the tracking stock will rise even if the overall company is performing poorly.
 Conversely, if the division is performing poorly, the tracking stock will likely fall even if the overall company is doing well.

 Companies might issue tracking stocks to separate a division that doesn't fit in with the overall company such as a software developer division that's part of a parent manufacturer.
 Companies also separate a subsidiary's high-growth division from a larger parent company that is experiencing losses.
-However, the parent company and its shareholders still control the operations of the [subsidiary](https://www.investopedia.com/terms/s/subsidiary.asp).
+However, the parent company and its shareholders still control the operations of the [[subsidiary]](https://www.investopedia.com/terms/s/subsidiary.asp).

-Tracking stocks are registered similarly to [common stocks](https://www.investopedia.com/terms/c/commonstock.asp) per the regulations enforced by the U.S. Securities and Exchange Commission (SEC).
+Tracking stocks are registered similarly to [[common stocks]](https://www.investopedia.com/terms/c/commonstock.asp) per the regulations enforced by the U.S. Securities and Exchange Commission (SEC).
 The issuance and reporting are essentially the same as they are for any new common shares.
 Companies include a separate section for the tracking stock and the financials of the underlying division in their financial reports.

 Tracking stocks were more frequently made use of in the late 1990s technology boom than they are currently, although some companies still issue them today.